getjackd/jackd/README.md

 $ npm i jackd
 ```

-### Version 2 fixes a critical bug
+### Version 2.x fixes a critical bug

-> :warning: If you're using `jackd` in production, you should upgrade `jackd` to version 2.
-[Read more here.](#critical-bug-fixed-in-version-2)
+> :warning: If you're using `jackd` in production, you should upgrade `jackd` to version 2.x.
+[Read more here.](https://github.com/getjackd/jackd/releases/tag/v2.0.1)

 ## Why

 Most `beanstalkd` clients don't support promises (fivebeans, nodestalker) and the ones that do have too many dependencies (node-beanstalkd-client).
-This package has:
+We wanted to make a package that has:

 - A concise and easy to use API
 - Native promise support
 - No dependencies

-If you don't have experience using `beanstalkd`, [it's a good idea to read the `beanstalkd` protocol before using this library.](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt)
+- Protocol accuracy/completeness

 ## Overview

 `beanstalkd` is a simple and blazing fast work queue.
 Producers connected through TCP sockets (by default on port `11300`) send in jobs to be processed at a later time by a consumer.

+If you don't have experience using `beanstalkd`, [it's a good idea to read the `beanstalkd` protocol before using this library.](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt)

 ### Connecting and disconnecting